dzirtusss/vifari/README.md

 If you want to totally disable Vifari do `spoons.Vifari:stop()` in hammerspoon console.

 ### Current binds:

+View top of `init.lua` for full list of binds.
+Fully customizable.

 ```
+# mode switching
+i - enter insert mode till next escape
+escape - exit insert mode or abort any other multi-key combination
+escape+escape (quickly) - forced unfocus from any control and any place

+# movements
 h/j/k/l - scroll left/down/up/right
 u/d - scroll half page up/down
 gg/G - scroll to top/bottom

+# links/jumps
 f - show marks and jump in same window
 F - show marks and jump in new window
-t - show marks and move mouse to the mark
+gf - show marks and move mouse to the mark

+# tabs
 q/w - prev/next tab
+r - reload page
+x - close tab
+t - new tab
+o - open
 [] - back and forward in history
-r - reload page
+g1-8 - go to tab 1-8
+g9, g$ - go to last tab

+# mouse
+zz - move mouse to center

+# clipboard
 yy - copy current page URL to clipboard
 yf - copy picked URL to clipboard
-i - enter insert mode till next escape
-g1-8 - go to tab 1-8
-g9, g$ - go to last tab
-escape - exit insert mode or abort any other multi-key combination
-escape+escape (quickly) - forced unfocus from any control and any place
 ```

 All keys with modifiers (except shift) are passed through to Safari, thus most of the